daviesjamie/spout/README.md

 How it works
 ------------

-At the heart of Flow is the concept of a Stream (which is implemented as an abstract `Stream` class).
+At the heart of Flow is the concept of a Stream (which is defined in an abstract `Stream` class).
 This defines the basic operations that can be performed upon a data stream: